 Fast enough for weeknight dinner.
-Special enough for holiday potlucks.
-Saucy and indulgent Osam Bulgogi!
+Special enough for the holidays.
+Smoky, spicy, indulgent, addictively delicious Osam Bulgogi!

 What is Osam Bulgogi?